 22. Lower your expectations for Checkpoint Charlie

-This hugely historically significant border crossing is now considered by many locals to be the Disneyland of Berlin – overrun as it is with gyrating men dressed up to look like American soldiers from the post-WWII period, tacky souvenir shops and American fast food outlets.
+The biggest disappointment in our list of things you should know about Berlin, this hugely historically significant border crossing is now considered by many locals to be the Disneyland of Berlin – overflowing with tacky souvenir shops and American fast food outlets.
+Up until recently, you could also spot the city’s legendary gyrating men dressed up to look like American soldiers from the post-WWII period and posing for photos, until they were banned from the location.
 If you’re looking for something genuine, better look elsewhere.

 23. Hitler’s bunker is now a car park